BytePhoenixCoding/BlockchainTokenSniper/README.md

 When you download the bot, you will find a config.json file.
 This is where you need to add the following data.

-walletAddress: your BSC wallet address (e.g., Metamask)
+* walletAddress: your BSC wallet address (e.g., Metamask)
-walletPrivateKey: your private key of your wallet address (your private key is kept safe and not shared in any other place)
+* walletPrivateKey: your private key of your wallet address (your private key is kept safe and not shared in any other place: DO NOT share with anyone else)
-amountToSpendPerSnipe: The amount in BNB you want your wallet to spend on every new token. (e.g., 0.00025 means a new snipe will spend 0.00025 BNB on the new token)
+* amountToSpendPerSnipe: The amount in BNB you want your wallet to spend on every new token. (e.g., 0.00025 means a new snipe will spend 0.00025 BNB on the new token)
-transactionRevertTimeSeconds: Time to spend before transaction reverts.
+* transactionRevertTimeSeconds: Time to spend before transaction reverts.
 Recommended to leave at default.
-gasAmount: amount of max gas to use per transaction.
+* gasAmount: amount of max gas to use per transaction.
 Recommended to leave at default.
-gasPrice:  max price of gas to use per transaction.
+* gasPrice:  max price of gas to use per transaction.
 Recommended to leave at default.
-bscNode: Address for custom BSC node.
+* bscNode: Address for custom BSC node.
 Recommended to leave at default.
-bscScanAPIKey: Your API key from BscScan.
+* bscScanAPIKey: Your API key from BscScan.
-liquidityPairAddress: Address for liquidity pairs.
+* liquidityPairAddress: Address for liquidity pairs.
 Recommended to leave at default.
-minLiquidityAmount: The minimum amount of liquidity in BNB in a token that the bot will purchase.
-The bot detects the amount of BNB in a newly detected token, and only buys tokens that have liquidity higher than the amount specified in the config file.
+* minLiquidityAmount: The minimum amount of liquidity in BNB in a token that the bot will purchase.
+The bot detects the amount of BNB in a newly detected token, and only buys * tokens that have liquidity higher than the amount specified in the config file.
 Set to -1 to disable.
-observeOnly: enabling this will bypass the mini audit feature which allows you to observe how the bot audits tokens.
+* observeOnly: enabling this will bypass the mini audit feature which allows you to observe how the bot audits tokens.
 Recommended to try this at the start to make sure the bot can scan for new tokens.

 # Mini audit